 We’ll then visit Centinela Traditional Arts.
 Chimayo is the weaving capital of Northern New Mexico.
 This is a tapestry gallery specializing in hand woven tapestry wool precuts.
 It is owned by master weavers Lisa and Irvin Trujillo, who is a 6th generation master weaver.
 He is also the brother of Pat Oviedo.

 Chimayo is a beautiful historic village known internationally for the Santuario de Chimayo.
-Our tour will begin there.
 The Sanctuario was built in 1815 and is known for its reputation as a healing site.
 Believers claim that dirt from a back room of the church can heal physical and spiritual ills.
 It attracts close to 300,000 visitors a year and has been called “no doubt the most important Catholic pilgrimage center in the United States.”
 A visit to nearly shops and galleries is always a joy.

 Depart Santa Fe at for San Ildefonso Pueblo.
 We’ll enjoy a 20-minute video in the Visitor’s Center on Maria Martinez, world renown artist and founder of the black on black pottery.
 A walking tour through the village with visits to artists’ studios will follow.
 San Ildefonso “Where the water cuts through” dates back to 1300 AD.
 It consists of 60,000 acres and has an enrollment of approximately 750 people.